COMMUNICATION BETWEEN SCHOOL AND HOME

 Pupils leaving school mid-session for a hospital or other medical requirements will need to be signed out from the school office.
 Please inform the child’s teacher prior to the appointment.

 For PE all children need to have plimsolls, white t-shirt and navy blue or black shorts.
-This needs to be kept in school in a PE bag.
+This would usually be kept in school in a PE bag, however due to Covid we ask all children to wear their PE kits into school on their PE day.
+They do not need to bring in their uniform with them.

 LUNCH TIME MEALS